lsl17/lemonai-analytics/README.md

 ## About

-**Lemon AI analytics notebook to build powerful AI assistants in minutes and execute highly efficient workflow automations by accessing tools like Airtable, Hubspot, Slack and Github.**
+**Lemon AI analytics tool to build powerful AI assistants in minutes and execute highly efficient workflow automations by accessing tools like Airtable, Hubspot, Slack and Github.**

 Most connectors available today are focused on read-only operations, limiting the potential of LLMs.
 Agents, on the other hand, have a tendency to hallucinate from time to time due to missing context or instructions.